cypress-io/cypress/docs/source/guides/core-concepts/introduction-to-cypress.md

 ```

 {% note danger Make sure `.should()` is safe %}
 When using a function passed to {% url `.should()` should %}, be sure that the entire function can be executed multiple times without issue.
 Cypress applies its retry logic to these functions: so long as there's a failure, it will repeatedly try again until the timeout is reached.
+That means your code should be retry-safe.
+The technical term for this means your code must be **idempotent**.

 {% endnote %}